-Thank you to everyone who has contributed to making this week’s learning happen: Cat Scutt, Cathy Lewin, Jonathan Firth, Paul Howard-Jones, Christian Bokhove, Neil Selwyn, Claire Badger at Godolphin & Latymer School, Peter Watts at Chesterton Community College, Iesha Small, Alison Clark-Wilson, Kristen Weatherby, Fergal Moane at Sandringham School, Greg Hughes and George Andrew at de Ferrers Academy, Abdul Chohan at The Olive Tree School, Joe Perkins and John Hurst with Apple Distinguished Schools, our course reviewers and mentors, and MASH Production.
+Thank you to everyone who has contributed to making this week’s learning happen: Cat Scutt, Cathy Lewin, Jonathan Firth, Paul Howard-Jones, Christian Bokhove, Neil Selwyn, Claire Badger at Godolphin & Latymer School, Peter Watts at Chesterton Community College, Iesha Small, Alison Clark-Wilson, Kristen Weatherby, Fergal Moane at Sandringham School, Greg Hughes and George Andrew at de Ferrers Academy, Amy Fancourt at Queen Anne’s School, Joe Perkins and John Hurst with Apple Distinguished Schools, our course reviewers and mentors, and MASH Production.

 When you’re ready, click the ‘Mark as complete’ button below and we’ll look forward to seeing you next week.

 © Chartered College of Teaching